 Recovering Compensation After Illegal Deductions

 If you believe that you have been subjected to illegal deductions in your pay, you do have legal options to recover those lost wages.
-In addition to asking your employer for the rationale of the deductions, or proof that it was communicated to you, you have the right to file a complaint with the New York Department of Labor and to consult with a New York employment law attorney.
+In addition to asking your employer for the rationale of the deductions, or proof that it was communicated to you, you have the right to file a complaint with the New York Department of Labor and to consult with a New York wage and hour attorney.

 Whatever decision you make, know that you are protected by the law against retaliation by your employer.
 Should adverse employment actions take place, you have the right to pursue legal action.